 Secondly, most class 1 and 2 timbers are grown abroad in tropical regions, like Indonesia or the Congo Basin.
 Although this only really applies to UK and Europe, it does lower the attractiveness of class 1 and 2 timbers from an environmental point of view because of the high carbon emissions needed to transport the timber.

-Lower class timbers (3,4,5) are generally faster growing and therefore much more widely available, especially in Europe which is where much of these timber species originates from.
+Timber in a lower class (3,4,5) are generally faster growing and therefore much more widely available, especially in Europe which is where much of these timber species originates from.
 Therefore, lower class timbers are less costly.
 Also, many Class 1 and 2 tropical hardwood forests are not FSC certified which further drives the demand, and therefore the cost of FSC certified tropical hardwoods.